On April 28, 1945, disgraced fascist dictator Benito Mussolini was brutally executed by Italian partisans in the village of Giulino di Mezzegra.

 Some historians go as far as claiming that this marked the start of World War II.
 And when it did start, Mussolini took his place on the world stage like never before.

 Five years after the Ethiopian invasion, Benito Mussolini watched from the sidelines as Hitler invaded France.
 In his own mind, Il Duce felt it should be Italy fighting the French.
 Undoubtedly, however, the German military was bigger, better equipped, and had better leaders.
 Thus Mussolini could only watch, align himself with Hitler fully, and declare war against Germany’s enemies.

 Now, Mussolini was in deep.
 He’d declared war against the rest of the world — with only Germany to back him up.

 And Il Duce was also beginning to realize that Italy’s military was woefully under-classed.
 He needed more than just fiery speeches and violent rhetoric.
 Mussolini needed a strong military to back up his dictatorship.

-To appease Hitler and display Italy’s moxie, the country invaded Greece and Albania.
-The attacks weren’t popular at home.
-Despite Italy’s invasions, people were still out of work, starving, and rebellious.
+Italy soon used its military might to invade Greece, but the campaign was unsuccessful and unpopular at home.
+There, people were still out of work, starving, and thus feeling rebellious.
 Without Hitler’s military intervention, a coup surely would have toppled Mussolini in 1941.

 Forces loyal to the Italian king arrested Mussolini and imprisoned him.
-They kept him locked away in a remote hotel in the mountains of Abruzzi.
+Among those who had him ousted and arrested was his own son-in-law Gian Galeazo Ciano.
+The opposition then kept him locked away in a remote hotel in the mountains of Abruzzi.